georgeemiL787/IMDB_MOVIES_DATASET_ANALYSIS/README.md

 1. read the data: after obtain the data I needed to undrstand the data and get it ready for the next step
 2. cleaning: see if the data contains blanks , duplicates , numerical outliers , string cleaning
 3. Exploratory Data Analysis (EDA): Frequency counts for categorical.  columns Distribution of ratings, release years, and durations.
 Correlation analysis to find relationships between variables.
-4. Data Visualization: start represent some of these correlations in visual way so it be easier to understand
+4. Data Visualization: start represent some of these correlations in visual way so it be easier to understand and to summarize data and explore multidimensional data
 5. Conclusion and Recommendations
 ## Data cleaning
 I started off removing records which have blanks (missing value column) so i found blanks in 2 columns (plot_keywords,langue).<br />